PRICE €749

 Included:

-• Professional mountain guiding and expedition leadership by Black Mountaineering
+• 4 x Professional mountain guides and expedition leadership by Black Mountaineering

 • Fully planned 7-summit itinerary and on-mountain instruction

-• Accommodation in Wales as outlined in the itinerary
+• Accommodation in our BM Welsh bunkhouse as outlined in the itinerary

 • Group ground transport provided by an independently contracted Northern Ireland–based coach operator